Sk0voroda/fp-ts-recipes/docs/options.md

 fromNullable(1); // -> some(1)
 ```

-Also `fromPredicate` can be used to build `Option` based on the given predicate.
+Also, `fromPredicate` can be used to build `Option` based on the given predicate.

 ```ts
 import { none, some, fromPredicate } from "fp-ts/Option";